Data-Semi/Survey_HourlyIncomeFactors/README.md

-# Important factors to get high income with good work-life balance - Based on Stack Overflow Developer Survey 2019
+# Important factors to get high income with good work-life balance as a developer - Based on Stack Overflow Developer Survey 2019

 1. Project Motivation
 Software developers has the image that doing lots of overtime work.